B2 Brussels2 The Blog

 The first meeting between Obama and newly elected Donald Trump was more consensual than expected (credit: US White House)

-(BRUSSELS2) Will the election of Donald Trump to the US presidency be a reason for Europeans to come together and find reasons to act more together, to strengthen European defense and industry?
-We can hope for it, wish it.
+(BRUSSELS2) Will the election of Donald Trump to the American presidency be a reason for Europeans to come together and find reasons to act more together, to strengthen European defense and industry?
+We can hope so, we can wish for it.
 Some say it and express it.
-But the opposite could just as well be possible and should be considered.
+But the opposite could just as well be possible and must be considered.

 Do not leave me…

-The few words of Donald Trump on NATO can certainly appear as campaign remarks.
-They will arouse on the part of European leaders who do not want to see NATO diminish its role or the Americans stop investing in it.
-This is therefore not the time to create the slightest bit of uncertainty for Europeans or a possible alternative that could allow Washington to take advantage of it.
-This movement has already begun.
-In several countries (Belgium, Germany, etc.), leaders are constantly stepping up to demonstrate the usefulness of NATO.
+Donald Trump's few words on NATO can certainly appear as campaign remarks.
+They will inspire European leaders who do not want to see NATO diminish its role nor the Americans stop investing in it.
+This is therefore not the time to create the slightest bit of uncertainty for Europeans or possible alternatives that could allow Washington to take advantage of it.
+This movement has already started.
+In several countries (Belgium, Germany, etc.) leaders continue to step up to demonstrate the usefulness of NATO.
 And the NATO Secretary General sounded the alarm (read his exclusive interview with B2: A European defence, yes, but in addition to NATO).
-Then you have to go to the checkout...
+You will then have to go to the checkout…

-What Donald Trump said about transatlantic solidarity — no solidarity without a European effort — can give rise to various interpretations.
-In the first degree, the American ambition is to quantify the American effort to the European effort.
+What Donald Trump said about transatlantic solidarity – no solidarity without a European effort – can give rise to various interpretations.
+At first glance, the American ambition is to quantify the American effort to the European effort.
 This is called burden sharing.
 Trump is concretely following in the footsteps of his predecessors (Bush, Obama).
-It is up to the Europeans to take responsibility for themselves a little more, leading to an increase in defense expenditure budgets (1) but also greater risk-taking.
-A speech that is not free from contradiction on the American side.
+It's up to Europeans to take charge of themselves a little more, with an increase in defense spending budgets (1) but also greater risk-taking.
+A speech which is not free from contradiction on the American side.
 Because if this rise in power of the Europeans is desired, the Americans ultimately do not want it to be too autonomous.

 Buy American or I'm off!

-In the second degree, Trump's remarks are more of a trade negotiator's attitude.
-The threat of further providing assistance to the Europeans must be taken as a desire to ensure the loyalty of the Europeans.
-And it works, judging by the statements in European capitals.
-It is accompanied by a desire to have more return on investment, in the purest style of the “I want my money back” principle.
-In other words, if the Americans provide part of the European defence, the Europeans have to pay more, in kind if necessary, by buying...
+Secondly, Trump's remarks are more of a trade negotiator's attitude.
+The threat of providing more assistance to Europeans must be taken as a desire to ensure the loyalty of Europeans.
+And it works, judging by the declarations in European capitals.
+It is accompanied by a desire to have a greater return on investments, in the purest style of the “I want my money back” principle.
+In other words, if the Americans provide part of the European defense, it is up to the Europeans to pay more, in kind if necessary, by buying...
 American.
-In all this logic, we are quite far from strengthening an autonomous European defence...
+In all this logic, we are quite far from strengthening an autonomous European defense...

 (Nicolas Gros-Verheyde)